Cerulean-Circle-GmbH/Web4Articles/README.md

 If the AI loses context or receives the prompt "recover" from the QA user, it will autonomously:

+0. **DevOps Environment Verification (blocking, do first):**
+   - Check local environment and fix before proceeding:
+     - Docker engine is installed and running (`docker version` works)
+     - Devcontainer tooling available (VS Code Dev Containers or equivalent)
+     - Node.js satisfies engine ranges in `package.json`
+     - PlantUML and Graphviz installed (or plan to use devcontainer)
+   - If any prerequisite is missing, open a DevOps task to resolve locally, or prefer using the project devcontainer once available.
 1. **Read the canonical Project First Principles section in this README.md** for project purpose, tech stack, and management principles.
 Only scan other sections as needed for context or updates.
 2. **Scan all markdown files** in the project, prioritizing:
    - `scrum.pmo/` (roles, sprints, tasks, process docs)